emurray2/spatial-auditory-feedback/docs/kinect.md

 Now, if you run `nvidia-smi` in the environment as well, you should see the same output as on your host.

 Next, download the recommended [CUDA 11.7](https://developer.nvidia.com/cuda-11-7-1-download-archive) toolkit and follow the instructions listed on the website to install.
+Make sure you download the Run installer and specify you want to download Cuda 11.7!
+Otherwise a different version of Cuda will be installed!

 When you run the CUDA installer, make sure to uncheck installing the drivers (as we already did that).
 The installer may warn you that the drivers were not installed, and it will also tell you to add some paths to your environment variables so CUDA can be recognized by the terminal.
 To add a path to an already existing path variable, you can use this chain-like syntax: